BE SAFE ON THE INTERNET!

 Below is a link to some useful advice from the 2020 Safer Internet Day.

-Safer Internet Day was celebrated on Tuesday, 8th February 2022, when, once again, stakeholders joined forces across the globe to work “Together for a better internet”.
+Safer Internet Day is Tuesday, 7th February 2023, when, once again, stakeholders joined forces across the globe to work “Together for a better internet”.

-Use these free resources to talk to your child about online safety this Safer Internet Day.
-This pack includes activities, conversation starters and information to help parents and carers talk to their children about how to navigate the issue of online identity in a digital age in a safe, responsible and respectful way.
+Use the link to the free resources to talk to your child about online safety.
+This site includes activities, conversation starters and information to help parents and carers talk to their children about how to navigate the issue of online identity in a digital age in a safe, responsible and respectful way.